What services do you offer?

 How do I sign up?

 We offer free consultations by phone and in person.
 These usually take about 30 minutes, during which time we will assess your child’s needs, get to know you and your child and customize a program for your family (including matching your child with the right tutor).
 Just call our office to schedule an appointment: 510-540-8646.
-Our office hours are Monday through Thursday from 2 pm to 7 pm.
+Our office hours are 12pm to 7pm Monday through Friday.

 Where are you located?